Jennifer "Ferby" Cremer

 Publications

-Jennifer Cieliesz Cremer, "[DC] Scan2Twin: Virtual Reality for Enhanced Anatomical Investigation", IEEE VR 2024 Doctoral Consortium
+Jennifer Cieliesz Cremer.
+Scan2Twin: Virtual Reality for Enhanced Anatomical Investigation.
+IEEE Conference on Virtual Reality and 3D User Interfaces (IEEE VR 2024) Doctoral Consortium.
+(Link)

 Research Resume: